Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - End users:  The important thing for these people is to make sure they understand the metrics and information contained in your reports and have a sense of the nuances contained.
 You want them to be able to spot trends, notice irregularities, and point out mistakes you may have made.
 With these folks, it’s best to focus on the business applications of the individual reports you make for them.
 The best way to do this is to have a number of review sessions after creating a report where you view it together with them and point out interesting factors.
 That not only helps your end user gain a sense of how the report works, but helps you spot things you may have missed.
 - Executive team: They are less likely to care about individual reports and more interested in the overall story of the business and the insights which metrics can bring them.

+## Strategic input by BI
+- Challenge the numbers and see where opportunities lie.
+Product X is performing well/bad >> do we know the root cause behind that change?
+- General things cared about by executive team:
+  - Trends: week on week %, year on year for week %, variance to forecast.
+Segmented over store/category
+  - Focus on anything relevant to the business at that time: e.g. newly launched products, marketing calendar
+  - Way to outline focus points: scorecards with key KPIs - green or red with next steps especially when something is red

 ### Issue communication